 The DZHK has a clear mission: We want to develop new therapies and diagnostic procedures that have an impact on the lives of people suffering from cardiovascular diseases.
-To achieve this, we aim to transfer results from basic research into clinical practice fast and efficient.
+To achieve this, we aim to rapidly and efficiently transfer results from basic research into clinical practice.
 This is why the DZHK brings together outstanding basic and clinical researchers from seven partner sites in Germany.
-It fosters cooperation between scientists with the aim of developing synergies and thus accelerating the process of translation.
-The DZHK primarily invests its funds in the translation process based on a coordinated research strategy and specific funding instruments.
+We foster co-operation between scientists with the aim of developing synergies and thus accelerating the process of translation.
+The DZHK primarily invests its funds in the translation process based on a co-ordinated research strategy and specific funding instruments.

 The DZHK was established in 2012 on the initiative of the Federal Ministry of Education and Research.
 In addition to the DZHK, there are five more German Centres for Health Research which are dedicated to research into widespread diseases.